ZhasminHovhannisyan/Theory-of-Algorithms/README.md

+# 📚 Overview
-This repository is a collection of problems solved druing Algorithm Theories: Sorting Algorithms course at NPUA.
+This repository is a collection of problems solved druing Algorithms and Data Structures course at NPUA.
-Problems mainly include sorting algorithms, search algorithms and graph theory.
+Problems include sorting algorithms, search algorithms, graphs and much more.

+# 📁 Repository structure
+Codes are organized into directories based on timeline milestones (by semesters -> midterms).